 Newsweek asked Frank Farley, a psychologist at Temple University who has studied extreme psychological behaviors, to weigh in.
 This interview has been condensed and edited.

-Read the whole story: NewsweekMore of our Members in the Media >
+Read the whole story (subscription may be required): NewsweekMore of our Members in the Media >